-451. The Equity risk charge is calculated as the change in net asset value following the occurrence of a stress scenario that impacts the level and volatility of the fair value of equities.
-The stress scenario consists of level scenarios, according to the specified segments of assets, and one volatility scenario measured separately, after management actions.

-452. The Equity risk charge applies to direct and indirect exposures to all assets and liabilities with values sensitive to changes in the level or volatility of the fair value of equities.

-453. Indirect impacts are linked to products held by IAIGs that are sensitive to a change in equity prices.
-Such indirect exposures may include, but are not limited to:

-- a.
-Mutual funds invested in equity (see Section 3.3 on Look-Through);

-- b.
-Derivatives sensitive to equity prices and/or volatilities;

-- c.
-Equity linked variable annuities; and

-- d.
-Participating and unit-linked products whose value is influenced by equity markets.

-- 454. The Equity risk charge uses the following segmentation of assets as defined below:

-- Listed equity in developed markets;

-- Listed equity in emerging markets;

-- Hybrid debt/preference shares; and

-- Other equity.

-455. Listed equity in developed markets includes equities listed on the securities exchanges of equity markets included in the FTSE Developed Index: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong SAR, Ireland, Israel, Italy, Japan, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, UK, and US.

-456. Any equity market not included in the FTSE Developed Index is considered an emerging market.

-457. Investments in subordinated debt are included in the equity risk charge within the segment hybrid debt/preference shares.
-Subordinated debt is not included in the Credit risk charge.

-458. The segment other equity is comprised of all investments not included in the previous equity segments.
-Examples may include: unlisted equities, hedge funds, limited partnerships, commodities and other alternative investments.

-459. The four level scenarios (one for each asset segment) and volatility scenario are defined as:

-a.
+Relevant Worksheet in Template: ICS Insurance Risk Charges The state of the s 100 11100110111011 011011 900

+- 455. The Equity risk charge is calculated as the change in net asset value following the occurrence of stress scenarios that impact the level and volatility of the fair value of equities, after management actions.
+The level scenarios are specified by segments of assets.
+A volatility scenario is measured separately. - 456.
+The Equity risk charge applies to direct and indirect exposures to all assets and liabilities with values sensitive to changes in the level or volatility of the fair value of equities. - 457.
+Indirect impacts are linked to assets and liabilities held by IAIGs that are sensitive to a change in equity prices.
+Such indirect exposures may include, but are not limited to: - a.
+Mutual funds invested in equity (see Section 3.3 on Look-Through); - b.
+Derivatives sensitive to equity prices and/or volatilities; - c.
+Equity linked variable annuities; and - d.
+Participating and unit-linked products whose value is influenced by equity markets. - 458.
+The Equity risk charge uses the following segmentation of assets as defined below: - Listed equity in developed markets; - Listed equity in emerging markets; - · Hybrid debt/preference shares; and - Other equity. - 459.
+Listed equity in developed markets includes equities listed on the securities exchanges of equity markets included in the FTSE Developed Index: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong SAR, Ireland, Israel, Italy, Japan, Luxembourg, Netherlands, New Zealand, Norway, Poland, Portugal, Singapore, South Korea, Spain, Sweden, Switzerland, UK, and US. - 460.
+Any equity market not included in the FTSE Developed Index is considered an emerging market. - 461.
+Investments in subordinated debt are included in the Equity risk charge within the segment hybrid debt/preference shares.
+Subordinated debt is not included in the Credit risk charge. - 462.
+The segment other equity is comprised of all investments not included in the previous equity segments.
+Examples include: unlisted equities, hedge funds, limited partnerships, commodities and other alternative investments. - 463.
+The four level scenarios (one for each asset segment) and volatility scenario are defined as: - a.
 An instantaneous decrease by 35% of the market prices of all listed shares in developed markets.

 - b.
 An instantaneous decrease by 48% of the market prices of all listed shares in emerging markets. - c.
-An instantaneous decrease of the market prices of hybrid debt/preference shares by x%, which x based on the ICS rating category (RC) of the asset, as specified in Table 20.
+An instantaneous decrease of the market prices of hybrid debt/preference shares by x%, with x based on the ICS rating category (RC) of the asset, as specified in Table 20.